 I have over 360 paid hours of experience working on University Preparation and Academic English courses.
 My experience includes one-on-one personal statement workshops, personal statement writing, interview practice workshops and one-on-one mock interviews.

-I have previously assisted two students recently in editing and refining their personal statements, both of whom received offers from Oxbridge.
+I have previously assisted two students in editing and refining their personal statements, both of whom received offers from Oxbridge.
 Currently, I am working with several students applying to Oxbridge and other top ranked UK universities.
 I am also tutoring several students on the LNAT, covering techniques for both the multiple choice questions and short essay.
-In addition, I am working with a Criminology undergraduate and several students studying history A-level.
+In addition, I am working with several Law undergraduates, a Criminology undergraduate and several students studying history A-level.

 I also have extensive experience in teaching British Parliamentary debating and Model United Nations (MUN).

 I successfully gained offers from 5 top UK Universities (Cambridge, Bristol, Exeter, Nottingham and Birmingham) to study Law via UCAS, including scoring highly in the LNAT.
 I then completed the University of Cambridge SAQ and a college based law test, to secure a place at Pembroke College, Cambridge.